Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

-* **Sn** (RRF 3.5.0 and later only, optional, default 0) 0 = release all axes and extruders owned by the current motion system except for axes/extruders needed by he current tool, 1 = do not release axes or extruders
+* **Sn** (RRF 3.5.0 and later only, optional, default 0) 0 = release all axes and extruders owned by the current motion system except for axes/extruders needed by the current tool, 1 = do not release axes or extruders

 ### Examples
 <br>